philippe-guerit/claude-desktop-memory-bank/README.md

 # Claude Desktop Memory Bank

-A Model Context Protocol (MCP) server for Claude Desktop that maintains context across sessions.
+A Model Context Protocol (MCP) server that provides autonomous memory persistence for Claude Desktop.

 ## What is Claude Desktop Memory Bank?

-Claude Desktop Memory Bank is an MCP server that helps Claude Desktop maintain context and memory across sessions.
-It works by storing and organizing context in a structured format that Claude can access when needed.
+Claude Desktop Memory Bank is an MCP server that enables Claude to automatically maintain context and memory across sessions.
+It works as an auxiliary memory system that stores and organizes important information without requiring manual management by users.

 The system supports three types of memory banks:
 1. **Global Memory Bank**: For general conversations not tied to specific projects